Fedora's Darktable will use Rawspeed as static library

 Hi, I am the Fedora's Darktable package co-mantainer.

 The Fedora Packaging Committee, according to said that I must remove Rawspeed from Darktable, create a Rawspeed static library and use it in Darktable compilation.

 I opened this ticket to let you know about that and keep track of important variants on Fedora from upstream Darktable version, so if anybody opens a bugreport you will be aware of this change.

-#2 Updated by Pascal de Bruijn over 2 years ago
+#2 Updated by Pascal de Bruijn almost 5 years ago

 This seriously should NOT happen!